History of Temple University in Timeline

 On March 13, 2020, Temple University ended in-person instruction due to the COVID-19 pandemic.

-In July 2020, the VA withdrew its threat of sanctions against Temple University.
+In July 2020, the VA withdrew its threat of sanctions against Temple University after corrective action was taken.

-As of 2020, the Charles Library holdings totaled 4 million physical items, including 1.5 million books, and 1.5 million electronic books, and is open to the general public.
+As of 2020, Charles Library's holdings amounted to 4 million physical items, including 1.5 million books and 1.5 million electronic books.

-On November 29, 2021, Moshe Porat, former dean of Temple University's business school, was convicted of conspiracy and wire fraud.
+On November 29, 2021, Moshe Porat, former dean of Temple University's business school, was convicted on charges of conspiracy and wire fraud for a scheme to boost the school's position on the US News & World Report rankings.

 May 2022: First In-Person Graduation Ceremony Since 2019

-In May 2022, Temple held its first in-person, university-wide graduation ceremony since 2019.
+In May 2022, Temple University held its first in-person, university-wide graduation ceremony since 2019.

 January 31, 2023: Graduate Student Workers' Strike

-On January 31, 2023, the graduate student workers' union at Temple University declared a labor strike.
+On January 31, 2023, the graduate student workers' union at Temple University declared an ongoing labor strike following a year of stalled negotiations for a labor contract.

 April 11, 2023: JoAnne Epps Named Acting President